Welcome to today's edition of the Rush 24-7 podcast.

 Well, we at the EIB network are, ladies and gentlemen, but that's not out of the ordinary.

-We haven't had a down year in our 20 plus years in business.
+We haven't had a down year in our 20-plus years in business.

-What industry is having a huge record first half of 2009?
+But I mean, aside from, you know, some obvious exceptions, what industry is having a huge record first half of 2009?

-What yeah, the U.S. government is too, yeah.
+Well, aside from, yeah, the U.S. government is too, yeah.

-Uh yet and they are about an industry.
+And they are about an industry.

 This whole cap and trade thing is nothing more than Soviet-style five-year plan national industrial policy, and it's all based on hoaxes.